6. Publications

 6.2 Rarities Committee news and announcements

-A second publication ‘Rarities Committee news and announcements’ appears regularly in British Birds and covers general matters relating to the Committee’s work, much of which stem from discussions at its annual meeting.
-The committee also issues regular press releases and announcements, via the Chairman and Secretary, about its work to various other birding magazines and Internet sites.
+A second publication ‘Rarities Committee news and announcements’ appears regularly in British Birds and covers general matters relating to the Committee’s work, much of which stem from discussions at its AGM (see Section 3.1) The Committee, via the Chair and Secretary, also issues press releases and announcements to birding information services, about its work.

 Full details of first records of species for Britain are published in British Birds.
-Observers are asked to prepare suitable notes for publication but in the rare cases where these are not forthcoming, a committee member or British Birds editorial board member may prepare one from the submitted details.
+Observers are asked to prepare suitable notes for publication, but in the rare cases where these are not forthcoming, a Committee member or British Birds editorial board member may prepare one from the submitted details.
 Such notes provide a valuable identification reference for species whose field characters may be little known.
-Some particularly good descriptions of especially rare or hard-to-identify species may be published as a standard to which others may aspire.

 6.4 From the Rarities Committee Files

-The central deposit of rarity descriptions and opinions on difficult identification topics means that problem areas can be pinpointed.
-An important offshoot of the Committee’s work is the promotion of publication of notes and papers to clarify these areas.
-Some may take the form of an analysis of a species characteristics whilst others may be about a particular individual record.
+Having a central repository of rarity descriptions and their assessment, including opinions on difficult records, can be an asset when looking at identification issues.
+An important offshoot of the Committee’s work is the promotion and publication of notes and papers to clarify these areas.
+Some may take the form of an analysis of a species’ characteristics whilst others may be about an individual record.
+Some particularly good descriptions of especially rare or hard-to-identify species may be published as a standard to which others may aspire.

-Descriptions of rarities in the Committee’s files are available to any bona-fide researcher investigating new or improved identification criteria.
+Descriptions of rarities in the Committee’s files are available to any bona-fide researcher or organisation.
 Requests for their use should be sent to the Secretary with a brief outline of the purpose, objectives and expected outputs from the use of the descriptions.
-The Chairman and Secretary will considered all requests on their individual merits.
-The committee reserves the right to levy a charge for the use of descriptions in certain cases.
+The Chair and Secretary will consider all requests on their individual merits.
+The Committee reserves the right to levy a charge for the use of descriptions in certain cases.

 Previous page Next page